dotnet/apireviews/2019/System.Text.Json-Misc/README.md

 * It only supports case differences, but not additional characters like kebab cases, i.e. we can't map the strings `some-enum-value` to `SomeEnumValue`.
-In that case we throw a `JsonException` with an appropriate error cases.
+In that case we throw a `JsonException` with an appropriate error message.
 * We match using `Enum.Parse()`.
 We first try case-sensitive matching and then fall back to case-insensitive.
-This is not exactly how deal with casing for properties (where we do case-insensitive comparison after applying policy).
+This is not exactly how we deal with casing for properties (where we do case-insensitive comparison after applying policy).
     - The proposed policy for enums matches JSON.NET
     - We can, if there is a need, support case-insensitive matching for